z1_Robs film cameras

-October 2017 on holiday in Dorset with Mum and Dad and spotted this at Wessex Photographic in Blandford Forum for the princely sum of £50 with a 28-90mm 'plastic fantastic' zoom lens.
-I mostly use this with the EF 50mm f1.8 mk2 which suits it rather well I think and certainly provides good results though I recently obtained an original generation metal mount Canon EF 35-70mm at a car boot sale for £3!
+October 2017 on holiday in Dorset with Mum and Dad and spotted this at Wessex Photographic in Blandford Forum for the princely sum of £50 with a 28-90mm zoom lens.
+I mostly use this with the 'plastic fantastic' EF 50mm f1.8 mk2 which suits it rather well I think and certainly provides good results though I recently obtained an original generation metal mount Canon EF 35-70mm at a car boot sale for £3!

 Canon EOS 1000N